-Aurora Health and Rehabilitation is a facility in Columbus, Mississippi, which has 50,547 people.
-This nursing home was given an overall grade of D, which is a subpar score.
-If you are not satisfied with this facility's low overall grade, you may find you have slim pickings in Columbus.
-The city has just two other nursing homes.
-Despite all this, one of the few highlights of this facility's report card is its impressive inspection score.
+Aurora Health and Rehabilitation is an average-sized facility located in Columbus, Mississippi.
+Featuring an overall score of D, this is a relatively poor nursing home.
+This isn't the worse place we looked at, but we'd still struggle to recommend it.
+Despite all this, one of the few highlights of this facility's report card is its impressive inspection reports.
 You can continue reading to find out about inspections and other category grades

 Aurora Health and Rehabilitation

 Get pricing and details on Columbus senior living options.Get Pricing

 - Accepts Medicare 1

 - No CCRC